anonymouskeyboard47/iManagment_BI_ERP/README.md

 # iManagment_BI_ERP
 This is an old ERP/BI system implementation that was implemented by the developer for the company Tripodsystems LTD, Kenya.
 The code is in visual studio 6 (Visual Basic).
+The work started in 2004, and this work has grown to produce Shambamap and Tripodmaps.

 The classes are SOLID/AGILE like development with each object and extension defined properly in order to ensure a proper structure of the system.